Manishearth/manishearth.github.io/source/drafts/fraud.md

  - Avoiding signature-detection based spam filters (shown by [Heiding et al][heiding])
  - Scanning for and chaining known exploits in unpatched deployed software.
 Mass scanning isn't new, but cheaply building tooling that can keep tabs on the latest [CVE]s and learn new tricks is[^zerodays].

-This is a list of capabilities I can think of that exist today, but these capabilities will only get better over time.
+These are capabilities that exist *today*, and they'll only improve from here.
 We should look at these skills as a floor, not a ceiling.

 Beyond capabilities, there's a mode shift that deserves special mention here: _Patience_.
 A scammer team going after an individual may not have the capacity to wait months or years between steps of the process, which limits the types of things they may try.
 However, a scammer using LLMs to go after many people at once can totally afford to have an operation go dormant for a while, waiting for the right moment to pounce.
 They can even use the time to layer multiple scams performed significantly far apart.

 Furthermore, scams can be compounded across fronts to defeat scam-protection mechanisms: For example, one can run a small, less sophisticated scam to recruit a money mule that enables them to extract a large quantity of funds in an untraceable way.

 I really like the classic 1973 movie [The Sting][sting].
 One aspect of the con central to the movie is that the crew uses multiple smaller confidence tricks to suborn/spoof various "trusted" institutions, giving them, for example, the ability to credibly pretend to be working for a major bank.
-The whole movie is a bunch of small cons building up to the larger con.
+The whole movie is a series of small cons building up to the larger con.
 But now, in this current era, what took Henry Gondorff an old pool hall, betting equipment, disguises, a cast of 50 people, and a whole host of other things ... that now takes a handful of tokens to achieve.

-Putting all this together still requires skill[^skill] ... for now.
-Eventually someone will build reusable tooling for this and sell it to other scammers, effectively giving rise to "[script kiddies][skiddie] but for scams".
+Putting this together still requires skill[^skill] ... for now.
+Eventually someone will build reusable tooling for this and sell it to other scammers, giving rise to "[script kiddies][skiddie] but for scams".
 There are well-established [marketplaces for scammers][genesis], someone just needs to build this tooling and sell it there.
 This may even have already happened.

-[The future is here, it's just not evenly distributed"][future].: the capabilities are there, and some scammers are almost certainly deploying them already.
+[The future is here, it's just not evenly distributed"][future]: the capabilities are there, and some scammers are almost certainly deploying them already.
 But since they're not yet *ubiquitous*, our heuristics — and those of companies providing us with critical services — have not yet been recalibrated.

  [lorenzo]: https://www.youtube.com/watch?v=0MC55lU_L2E